AliceHincu/Theory-Concepts/Solving a problem in Packet Tracer.md

 * **Copper straight-through**: This is a standard Ethernet cable that is used to **connect two devices that operate in different layers** of the OSI model (such as **hub to router** and **switch to PC**).
 It can be used with Ethernet, Fast Ethernet and Gigabit Ethernet port types.

 ### 2.1 Setting up the first network (N1)
 We choose a pc, a PT Server, a PT Switch and a PT router.
 We use copper straight-through as wire.
-This is how it's supposed to look:
+We need to add "PT-SWITCH-NM-1CFE" module for switch and "PT-ROUTER-NM-1CFE" for the router.
+(TIP: In the beginning, add like 4-5 modules to each device.
+And then copy-paste each device so you don't lose time with setting modules again and again) This is how it's supposed to look:

 ![image](https://user-images.githubusercontent.com/53339016/147502921-86f1ca30-6ab9-42db-9ad6-059147315542.png)

 Now we set the IPs: